gohugoio/hugo/docs/content/overview/usage.md

 Make sure Hugo is in your `PATH` (or provide a path to it).
 Test this by:

 {{< nohighlight >}}$ hugo help
+hugo is the main command, used to build your Hugo site.

 Hugo is a Fast and Flexible Static Site Generator built with love by spf13 and friends in Go.

-Complete documentation is available at http://gohugo.io
+Complete documentation is available at http://gohugo.io/.

 Usage:
   hugo [flags]
   hugo [command]

 Available Commands:
-  server          Hugo runs its own webserver to render the files version         Print the version number of Hugo config          Print the site configuration check           Check content in the source directory benchmark       Benchmark hugo by building a site a number of times new             Create new content for your site undraft         Undraft changes the content's draft status from 'True' to 'False' genautocomplete Generate shell autocompletion script for Hugo gendoc          Generate Markdown documentation for the Hugo CLI. help            Help about any command
+  benchmark   Benchmark Hugo by building a site a number of times. config      Print the site configuration convert     Convert your content to different formats env         Print Hugo version and environment info gen         A collection of several useful generators. import      Import your site from others. list        Listing out various types of content new         Create new content for your site server      A high performance webserver undraft     Undraft changes the content's draft status from 'True' to 'False' version     Print the version number of Hugo

 Flags:
-  -b, --baseURL="": hostname (and path) to the root, e.g. http://spf13.com/ -D, --buildDrafts=false: include content marked as draft -F, --buildFuture=false: include content with publishdate in the future
+  -b, --baseURL string          hostname (and path) to the root, e.g. http://spf13.com/ -D, --buildDrafts             include content marked as draft -E, --buildExpired            include expired content -F, --buildFuture             include content with publishdate in the future
-      --cacheDir="": filesystem path to cache directory.
-Defaults: $TMPDIR/hugo_cache/ --config="": config file (default is path/config.yaml|json|toml) -d, --destination="": filesystem path to write files to --disableRSS=false: Do not build RSS files
+      --cacheDir string         filesystem path to cache directory.
+Defaults: $TMPDIR/hugo_cache/ --canonifyURLs            if true, all relative URLs will be canonicalized using baseURL --cleanDestinationDir     Remove files from destination not found in static directories --config string           config file (default is path/config.yaml|json|toml) -c, --contentDir string       filesystem path to content directory -d, --destination string      filesystem path to write files to --disable404              Do not render 404 page
+      --disableRSS              Do not build RSS files
-      --disableSitemap=false: Do not build Sitemap file
+      --disableSitemap          Do not build Sitemap file
-      --editor="": edit new content with this editor, if provided -h, --help=false: help for hugo
+      --enableGitInfo           Add Git revision, date and author info to the pages --forceSyncStatic         Copy all files when static is changed.
+      --i18n-warnings           Print missing translations
-      --ignoreCache=false: Ignores the cache directory
+      --ignoreCache             Ignores the cache directory -l, --layoutDir string        filesystem path to layout directory --log                     Enable Logging
-      --log=false: Enable Logging
-      --logFile="": Log File path (if set, logging enabled automatically) --noTimes=false: Don't sync modification time of files --pluralizeListTitles=true: Pluralize titles in lists using inflect -s, --source="": filesystem path to read files relative from --stepAnalysis=false: display memory and timing of different steps of the program -t, --theme="": theme to use (located in /themes/THEMENAME/) --uglyURLs=false: if true, use /filename.html instead of /filename/ -v, --verbose=false: verbose output
+      --logFile string          Log File path (if set, logging enabled automatically) --noChmod                 Don't sync permission mode of files --noTimes                 Don't sync modification time of files --pluralizeListTitles     Pluralize titles in lists using inflect (default true) --preserveTaxonomyNames   Preserve taxonomy names as written ("Gérard Depardieu" vs "gerard-depardieu") --quiet                   build in quiet mode
+      --renderToMemory          render to memory (only useful for benchmark testing) -s, --source string           filesystem path to read files relative from --stepAnalysis            display memory and timing of different steps of the program -t, --theme string            theme to use (located in /themes/THEMENAME/) --uglyURLs                if true, use /filename.html instead of /filename/ -v, --verbose                 verbose output
-      --verboseLog=false: verbose logging
+      --verboseLog              verbose logging
-  -w, --watch=false: watch filesystem for changes and recreate as needed
+  -w, --watch                   watch filesystem for changes and recreate as needed

 Additional help topics:
- hugo convert         Convert will modify your content to different formats hugo list            Listing out various types of content
+  hugo check     Contains some verification checks

-Use "hugo help [command]" for more information about a command.
+Use "hugo [command] --help" for more information about a command.
 {{< /nohighlight >}}

 ## Common Usage Example